High-altitude adaptation in humans: Andeans

 The patterns of genetic adaptation among the Andeans are largely distinct from those of the Tibetans, with both populations showing evidence of positive natural selection in different genes or gene regions.
 For genes in the HIF pathway, EGLN1 is the only instance where evidence of positive selection is observed in both Tibetans and Andeans.
 Even then, the pattern of variation for this gene differs between the two populations.
-Furthermore, there are no significant associations between EPAS1 or EGLN1 SNP genotypes and hemoglobin concentration among the Andeans, which is characteristic of the Tibetans.
+Furthermore, there are no significant associations between EPAS1 or EGLN1 single nucleotide polymorphism genotypes and hemoglobin concentration among the Andeans, which is characteristic of the Tibetans.

 The Andean pattern of adaptation is characterized by selection in a number of genes involved in cardiovascular development and function (such as BRINP3, EDNRA, NOS2A).
 This suggests that selection in Andeans, instead of targeting the HIF pathway like in the Tibetans, focused on adaptations of the cardiovascular system to combat chronic disease at high altitude.
 Analysis of ancient Andean genomes, some dating back 7,000 years, discovered selection in DST, a gene involved in cardiovascular function.
 The whole genome sequences of 20 Andeans (half of them having chronic mountain sickness) revealed that two genes, SENP1 (an erythropoiesis regulator) and ANP32D (an oncogene) play vital roles in their weak adaptation to hypoxia.